Sisu Auto: Vehicle imports

 SAT planned starting vehicle imports in the late 1930s; a number of British car makes were considered, including Morris Motors products, as well as American tractors.
 One Austrian Steyr Typ 220 Innenlenker visited in Finland for display in early 1939.
 The import business started, however, shortly after the Second World War.
 In 1946 SAT became representative of Rolls-Royce cars and engines, Rover and Bentley followed in 1948.
 At the same time also West German products came to selection, for example Auto-Union cars and motor cycles and König outboard engines.

-Sisu's started using Leyland diesels in 1949 and the partnership was extended to automobile imports in the 1950s.
+Sisus started using Leyland diesels in 1949 and the partnership was extended to automobile imports in the 1950s.
 As Leyland owned a part of SAT, the company was obligated to represent its products.
 Marketing and representing of the fragmented selection of Leyland products was unattractive business for SAT.

 The first SAT-imported Renault lorries came in the early 1980s.
 The business was discontinued when Sisu-Auto took Iveco representation in 1982; this continued until 1988.
 Sisu Auto started extensive partnership with Renault V.I. in 1997.
 This included representation of Renault lorries in Finland.
-Some Renault types were sold as Sisu's for a while.
+Some Renault types were sold as Sisus for a while.